 - Shop smart!
 When you buy groceries, try to focus on buying ingredients that you can’t just pop in the microwave for 4 minutes and eat, these pre-cooked meals are often stacked with unhealthy fats, carbs, sugars, and pasteurization poisons.

 - Shy away from red meats, try instead to focus on chicken, turkey, and fish.
 Adding in healthy fats such as nuts, vegetables like avocados and sweet potatoes will also really help boost your energy levels and it also just makes you feel better about yourself… it’s weird but it works.

-Exercise and Addiction Recovery!
+Exercise and Addiction Recovery: For Your Health

 Whether you are a gym rat, or you have a deep rooted love for walking along the beach, it doesn’t matter.
 The goal here is that you are doing SOMETHING.
 Get that heart pumping and that blood flowing.
-It is good for you brain, your energy levels, and your mood.
+It is good for your brain, your energy levels, and your mood.
 Exercise is ABSOLUTELY a form of meditation, and meditation is key in addiction recovery.
 When we are putting all of our focus on one goal, that is a form of meditation.

 So try that sport you have always been interested in, or go out and kick a soccer ball with some friends, do whatever you want, just do it!

 So many of us used to have a certain hobby that we loved to do before we got into drugs and alcohol, whether it was playing a sport, an instrument, drawing, and painting, singing, dancing, cooking, whatever.
 Take this time in your life to rekindle that old flame for what made your heart shine, or find something new that does!